OpenEvalProject/evals/manuscripts/elife-67448/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04mz5ra38 Environmental Microbiology and Biotechnology (EMB), Aquatic Microbial Ecology, University of Duisburg-Essen Essen Germany
+1. Environmental Microbiology and Biotechnology (EMB), Aquatic Microbial Ecology, University of Duisburg-Essen Essen Germany ([ROR:04mz5ra38](https://ror.org/04mz5ra38))
-2. https://ror.org/03h2bxq36 Division of Molecular Microbiology, School of Life Sciences, University of Dundee Dundee United Kingdom
+2. Division of Molecular Microbiology, School of Life Sciences, University of Dundee Dundee United Kingdom ([ROR:03h2bxq36](https://ror.org/03h2bxq36))
-3. https://ror.org/0245cg223 Molecular Biology of Archaea, Faculty of Biology, University of Freiburg Freiburg Germany
+3. Molecular Biology of Archaea, Faculty of Biology, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-4. https://ror.org/04mz5ra38 Group for Aquatic Microbial Ecology, Environmental Microbiology and Biotechnology, Faculty of Chemistry University Duisburg-Essen Essen Germany
+4. Group for Aquatic Microbial Ecology, Environmental Microbiology and Biotechnology, Faculty of Chemistry University Duisburg-Essen Essen Germany ([ROR:04mz5ra38](https://ror.org/04mz5ra38))
-5. https://ror.org/04gnjpq42 Department of Biochemistry and Molecular Biology, Faculty of Biology, National and Kapodistrian University of Athens Athens Greece
+5. Department of Biochemistry and Molecular Biology, Faculty of Biology, National and Kapodistrian University of Athens Athens Greece ([ROR:04gnjpq42](https://ror.org/04gnjpq42))
-6. https://ror.org/04mz5ra38 Centre of Water and Environmental Research (ZWU), University of Duisburg-Essen Essen Germany
+6. Centre of Water and Environmental Research (ZWU), University of Duisburg-Essen Essen Germany ([ROR:04mz5ra38](https://ror.org/04mz5ra38))

 † Corresponding author

 ## Abstract

 Protein N-glycosylation is a post-translational modification found in organisms of all domains of life.
 The crenarchaeal N-glycosylation begins with the synthesis of a lipid-linked chitobiose core structure, identical to that in Eukaryotes, although the enzyme catalyzing this reaction remains unknown.
-Here, we report the identification of a thermostable archaeal β-1,4- N -acetylglucosaminyltransferase, named a rchaeal gl ycosylation enzyme 24 (Agl24), responsible for the synthesis of the N-glycan chitobiose core.
+Here, we report the identification of a thermostable archaeal β-1,4-N-acetylglucosaminyltransferase, named archaeal glycosylation enzyme 24 (Agl24), responsible for the synthesis of the N-glycan chitobiose core.
 Biochemical characterization confirmed its function as an inverting β-D-GlcNAc-(1→4)-α-D-GlcNAc-diphosphodolichol glycosyltransferase.
 Substitution of a conserved histidine residue, found also in the eukaryotic and bacterial homologs, demonstrated its functional importance for Agl24.
 Furthermore, bioinformatics and structural modeling revealed similarities of Agl24 to the eukaryotic Alg14/13 and a distant relation to the bacterial MurG, which are catalyzing the same or a similar reaction, respectively.
 Phylogenetic analysis of Alg14/13 homologs indicates that they are ancient in Eukaryotes, either as a lateral transfer or inherited through eukaryogenesis.

 ## Introduction